“L’Ermitage”

 “L’Ermitage” was included in the Les Maitre de L’Affiches series, or Masters of the Poster.
 This series was originally offered as a subscription for collectors, in which a different poster was mailed out monthly and which could be bound together at the end of the year.
 “L’Ermitage” was mailed out in 1900 as plate 227 of the series.
 These posters were greatly appealing due to their smaller, more manageable size, and the high quality of printing materials.
 The original larger posters usually had to be rolled up to store and were printed with a lesser quality ink.

-A lithograph copy of “L’Ermitage” is currently on display at the Los Angeles County Museum of Art in Los Angeles, California, the United States.
+A lithograph copy of “L’Ermitage” is currently in the collections of the Los Angeles County Museum of Art in Los Angeles, California, the United States.

 For more on Paul Berthon, please visit his short biography here.